Louisiana vs. Troy NCAA Football Odds, Plays and Insights | November 13, 2021

 - Louisiana's games this year have gone over the total in only one out of nine opportunities (11.1%).

-- When Louisiana puts up more than 21.8 points, it is 3-3 against the spread and 6-0 overall.
+- When Louisiana records more than 21.8 points, it is 3-3 against the spread and 6-0 overall.

-- When Louisiana totals more than 316.2 yards, the team is 3-5 against the spread and 7-1 overall.
+- Louisiana is 3-5 against the spread and 7-1 overall when the team piles up over 316.2 yards.

-- The Ragin' Cajuns have eight giveaways this season, while the Trojans have 20 takeaways .
+- The Ragin' Cajuns have turned the ball over eight times this season, 12 fewer than the Trojans have forced (20).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.